-A typical install will currently cost you around £5-9,000, down from £8-12,500 a few years back.
-So even with declining government feed-in rates, the actual return on investment is pretty good thanks to an over supply of panels, thus reducing costs, and economies of scale for install companies.
-Most experts predict that even without the FIT rates, costs will drop enough to achieve grid parity (you can break even or earn money) for solar within the next few years.
+A typical install will currently cost you around £5-8,000, down from £8-12,500 a few years back.
+So even with declining government feed-in rates, the actual return on investment is pretty good thanks to an ample supply of panels, thus reducing increasing competition and lowering prices.
+Most experts predict that even without the FIT rates, costs will drop enough to achieve grid parity (same or lower costs than grid power) for solar within the next few years.

 |Roof space||System size||Cost range||Annual output||Co2 saved (tonnes)||First year return||Profit over 20 years|

 Click below and fill in the fast form to find out!

 Is it possible to finance to the cost?

 Another government scheme called green deal can be used to secure loans for up to 45 different green products, including solar panels.